 Figure 9-5 shows the deficit projections implied by these two sets of expenditure and revenue projections, including projected interest payments.
 In both scenarios, the deficit declines sharply over the next few years relative to GDP as the economy recovers, and then begins to climb.
 In the optimistic scenario, the deficit falls to close to 1 percent of GDP over the next decade and then increases only gradually over time, reaching 4 percent of GDP by 2030 and almost 8 percent of GDP by 2050.
 Even under this positive scenario, future adjustments will still be necessary.
-In the pessimistic scenario, the deficit hovers around 5 percent of GDP by 2030 and over 20 percent of GDP by 2050.
+In the pessimistic scenario, the deficit hovers around 5 percent of GDP for much for the next decade but climbs sharply thereafter, reaching over 10 percent of GDP by 2030 and over 20 percent of GDP by 2050.
 The sharp acceleration in the future deficits under the pessimistic scenario reflects the combination of continued rapid growth in health expenditures as well as rapidly rising interest payments from continued large deficits.